risckaust/risc-documentations/docs/source/2-companion-computers-setup.rst

 	sudo apt-get install ros-kinetic-vrpn-client-ros

 After you installed all the packages and software you might want to create an image of the entire eMMC.
-Plug it into the another Ubuntu running computer and execute following comands:
+Plug it into the another Ubuntu running computer and execute the following comands:

 .. code-block:: bash

-	lsbkl # Will lists the block devices dd if=/dev/sdc of=/path_to_the_folder/backup.img # Match **sdc** to the eMMC from previous command
+	lsbkl # Will lists the block devices dd if=/dev/sdc of=/path_to_the_folder/backup.img # Match sdc to the eMMC from previous command
-	# It will take time to create an image, and create a file with full capacity of the eMMC
+	# It will take time to create an image, and will create a file with full capacity of the eMMC
-	xz -c backup.img > backup.img.xz # to reduce the size and get off the unused space
+	# To reduce the size and shrink the unused space run the following
+	xz -c backup.img > backup.img.xz

 Intel Up Board